ASD-Blueprint/desktop.gov.au/patterns/byod.md

 * Personnel accessing OFFICIAL and PROTECTED systems or data using a privately-owned mobile device use an ACSC approved platform, a security configuration in accordance with ACSC guidance and have enforced separation of work data from any personal data (**ISM** security control 1400)
 * Privately-owned mobile devices do not access SECRET and TOP SECRET systems or data (**ISM** security control 0694)

-The Protected Utility Blueprint does not define a BYOD method as standard, or provide guidance on how to achieve this outside of this pattern.
+The Protected Utility Blueprint does not define a BYOD use case, or provide guidance on how to achieve this outside of this pattern.

 The technical controls that are described in this document have been grouped into two options that can be implemented together or by themselves, to provide various BYOD use cases: